PNNL-Comp-Mass-Spec/BSF_publication/README.md

 * Figure S2 - subnetwork for Niclosamide

+## Benchmarking the BSF - Figure 2
+To demonstrate the speed of the Blazing Signature Filter, we performed a benchmark test of BSF, cosine similarity and Euclidean distance using a synthetic dataset mimicking gene expression measurements.
+Uploaded into this repository is the console output from that time trials (timetrials.txt) and then some python code to parse that output and make a chart (Figure_2.ipynb and ParseTimeTrials.py).

+The synthetic data was created as a table (15K columns x 20K rows) of floating point numbers drawn randomly from the gaussian distribution of N(0, 0.5).
+Rows can be thought of as different gene measurements, and columns as distinct datasets.
+This continuous data was binarized into two tables to represent the extremes of the distribution, i.e. values < -0.6 were written as 1 in a binary table representing the ‘low’ values and values > 0.6 were written as 1 to a binary table representing high values.

+We performed the full pairwise comparison of all 15k columns versus each other on a single CPU (Intel Core i7-3770, Ivy Bridge).
+To characterize the time-dependence of each algorithm on the length of the signature, we tested each algorithm with a different number of rows ranging from 2000 to 20,000.
+This is essential to understanding the utility of each algorithm, as different applications may contain highly variable signature lengths.
+The total number of comparisons done is about 225 million.
+Because for each pair (i,j) of columns, we perform the comparison of both the up and down matrix.
+Since these results are symmetric, that amounts to 15,000 * 15,000 /2 (for symmetric) * 2 (for up and down matrix).

 ## Binarized LINCS L1000 Dataset.
 We extract the information of differentially expressed genes identified by characteristic direction method.
 We download the mongo DB and fetch this information.
 Please refer to <http://amp.pharm.mssm.edu/public/L1000CDS_download/>.
 Both of these files are gzipped and consist of a matrix with 64-bit unsigned integers.
 It has 22,268 genes by 117,373 signatures.
 It is used to generate Supplementary Figure 1 of the BSF paper.